Nebiyu-Abrie/Nebiyu_Abrie-DATA-ANALYST-PORTFOLIO/README.md

 Below are some of the projects featured in this portfolio:

-1. **Project Name 1**
+1. **Project Name : Google Advanced DA Capstone Project**
    - [Capstone project: Providing data-driven suggestions for HR](https://github.com/Nebiyu-Abrie/Google-Advance-DA-Portfolio-Project----Salifort-Motors)
-   - Description: A Google Advanced DA Capstone Project.
+   - Description: Salifort Motors project which analayzes the survey data and come up with insights how to increase employee retention.
+To help with this, it is    suggested to design a model that predicts whether an employee will leave the company based on their job title, department, number of projects, average monthly hours, and any other relevant data points.  .

 2. **Project Name 2**
    - [Project Description](link-to-project-repository)